Elekester/Starlit-Village/Guides/Augmenting.md

 The savings increase if you have greater boosts or if your attempting to add augments with lower success rates.
 By just spending a +10% Augmentation Success Rate Boost you'll save 61% of your capsules on average when attempting to add a Halphinale augment for example.

 The downside of 1 capsule Augmenting is the massive varianc it introduces.
-While it will be better than 10 capsule Augmenting 87% of the time with a +10% boost, the other 13% of the time you'll spend more capsules, potentially many more capsules.
+While it will be better than 10 capsule Augmenting 87% of the time with a +10% boost, the other 13% of the time you'll spend more capsules.
+Potentially many more capsules.

 ## Supporting Data